vnbaaij/build-2025-lab300/lab/part2-enhancing-ui.md

     ```
 8. [] Run the application to see your new loading spinner in action.

+9. [] Stop debugging and close the application

 **Key Takeaway**: Inline chat allows you to make targeted improvements to your code without leaving your editor context.